andrei-zgirvaci/blog/ckna9x2tx0070i3s1fc8k2cxq.md

 The app is almost done and what's left to do is to just hook the front-end with the back-end, hopefully, that is not gonna take too much time...

+Also, this weekend I am planning to record a new podcast episode of [The Anxious Developer](https://apple.co/39yOnvz), it should be released next Monday so be sure to [subscribe](https://apple.co/39yOnvz) on Apple Podcasts not to miss it! 😁

 That's it for today folks!
 See you next Monday!
 Love you all! ❤️

 ---